pelicanch1k/pelicanch1k/README.md

 ### Hi there 👋
-My name is Ilya and I'm developer
+My name is pelicanch1k and I'm developer

 - 👀 I’m interested in web development and CS